Skip to content

 NB: This feature is experimental and may change in the future.
 Please give us feedback on your experience with it!

-If your AI coding agent supports the Model Context Protocol (MCP), you can run a small local MCP server that exposes the packaged documentation from /docs.
+If your AI coding agent supports the Model Context Protocol (MCP), you have two options:

 But first, make sure you have installed @dnb/eufemia and @modelcontextprotocol/sdk in your project: